return42/sphkerneldoc/linux_src_doc/include/linux/lsm_hooks_h.rst

     pass set_creds is called first.
     \ ``bprm``\  contains the linux_binprm structure.
     Return 0 if the hook is successful and permission is granted.

-bprm_secureexec
-    Return a boolean value (0 or 1) indicating whether a "secure exec" is required.
-The flag is passed in the auxiliary table on the initial stack to the ELF interpreter to indicate whether libc should enable secure mode.
-    \ ``bprm``\  contains the linux_binprm structure.

 bprm_committing_creds
     Prepare to install the new security attributes of a process being